Music as thought

 Postscript (March 2023):

 After the performance by Lucas Jussen and Arthur Jussen of Stravinsky’s two-piano version of his The Rite of Spring at Wigmore Hall in January 2023, Lucas Jussen commented that this music required intense concentration from the performers AND also from the audience.
 He praised the Wigmore Hall audience for concentrating so strongly, something which he and his brother could feel as they played.
-He could still recall that intensity of concentration from the Wigmore audience when we spoke in Paris in March 2023.
+He could still recall that intensity of concentration from the Wigmore audience when I spoke with him in Paris in March 2023.

 0 Responses to “Music as thought”